-After completing the calculation to establish $\Delta U_{i}$ and $\Delta p$, the transport equation is dealt with independently which we discuss in section \ref{Sec3.3}.
+After completing the calculation to establish $\Delta U_{i}$ and $\Delta p$, the transport equation is handled independently, as discussed in Section \ref{Sec3.3}.

-CBS is initially used in the finite element method, so it retains the second order accuracy in the calculation process.
-Higher order accuracy is not impossible for neural networks, but the amount of calculation will increase exponentially.
-The second order accuracy has been proved to be accurate enough in the finite difference method \cite{ref18}, so there is no higher order CBS algorithm derived here.
+The CBS algorithm was initially used in the finite element method, and it retains second-order accuracy in the calculation process.
+While it is not impossible to achieve higher-order accuracy using neural networks, the amount of calculation required increases exponentially.
+Second-order accuracy has been demonstrated to be accurate enough in the finite difference method \cite{ref18}; therefore, no higher-order CBS algorithm is derived in this study.